indimail/indimail-virtualdomains/.github/README-indimail.md

 WantedBy=multi-user.target
 ```

-You can override values in the above file by creating a file override.conf in <u>/etc/systemd/system/svscan.service.d</u>.
+You can override values in the above file by creating a file <u>override.conf</u> in <u>/etc/systemd/system/svscan.service.d</u>.
 As an example, on a raspberry pi system, you should have [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8) started only after the system clock is synchronized with a NTP source (many SBC don't have battery backed Real Time Clock - RTC).
 This ensures that [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8) gets started when the system has a correct date, time so that logs created will not have absurd timestamps.

 ```
 [Unit]